 In short, it’s all of the above.

-I’ve done dozens of different eBooks over the last three years.
+I’ve done dozens of different eBooks over the last few years.
 Three different word count ranges have emerged.
-Each speak to a different function.
+Each speaks to a different function.
 What I’ve learned is that before you can settle on word count, you have to understand how this content will be used.
-Much like an architect, a content creator must now define function before form.
+Much like an architect, a content creator must now carefully define function before form.

 - This can be read in one sitting.

-- This goal is to start a conversation.
+- The goal is to start a conversation.
 (One of the best lead generation tools available.)

-- This can be created using latent blog content or previously published material.
+- This can be created using latent blog post content or previously published material.